artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/adobe-target-v2-release-notes.md

 ---
 title: Release Notes for the Adobe Target v2 Extension
-description: The latest release notes for the Data Collection tags Adobe Target v2 extension in Adobe Experience Platform.
+description: The latest release notes for the Adobe Target v2 tag extension in Adobe Experience Platform.
 exl-id: b18889e8-a2a2-44bf-acb6-7693b4d1bbca
 ---
 # Adobe Target v2 Extension release notes